great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/expectations/manage_expectations.md

 :::info Custom SQL Query Expectations

-Support for custom SQL query Expectations is currently unavailable in GX Cloud.
-To create custom SQL query Expectations, see [Create a Custom Query Expectation](/oss/guides/expectations/creating_custom_expectations/how_to_create_custom_query_expectations.md).
+To create custom SQL query Expectations, you'll need to use the GX API.
+See [Create a Custom Query Expectation](/oss/guides/expectations/creating_custom_expectations/how_to_create_custom_query_expectations.md).

 :::